Manhunter (Paul Kirk): The Resurrection of Paul Kirk

 Kirk's activities attract the attention of Interpol agent Christine St. Clair, who is shocked to learn her own superior and her father are Council operatives.
 Kirk and St. Claire then prove to Nitobe that Dr. Oka did not die of a heart attack but was instead murdered on order of the Council.
 To avenge the man who saved his life, Nitobe agrees to join Kirk and fight the Council as well.
 Soon afterward in Gotham City, police detective Dan Kingdom (a friend of Bruce Wayne) is murdered and the Prime Minister of Congola is assassinated on the grounds of Wayne Manor.
 Batman investigates and becomes aware of the Council and Kirk's team, which now includes weapons maker Kolu Mbeya.
 Batman joins Kirk's team on a raid of the Council headquarters.
 Mykros uses advanced technology to deliver a lethal blast of radiation against Kirk while Batman and the rest of the team get to safety.
-Kirk uses his last strength to turn the Council technology against Mykros, destroying the entire base and himself along with it.
+Kirk turns the Council technology against Mykros, destroying the base and himself along with it.

-Despite Kirk's death, the clones of him remain, with one assuming the name Kirk DePaul and the Manhunter mantle.
+For the next few years, Christine St. Clair and Asano Nitobe hunt down the remaining clones of Kirk until they are satisfied they have killed them all.
+The last clone is hunted down and killed in Gotham City.
+Though he does not condone murder, Batman lets St. Clair and Nitobe escape the police after learning the man they killed was a remaining clone of Paul Kirk.

+Six years after the second death of Paul Kirk, Nightwing tracks down an illegal arms dealer and smuggler named Kirk DePaul.
+DePaul reveals he is a clone of Paul Kirk who was able to fight off the Council's programming.
+Deciding to follow his own free will, he left the Council before Paul Kirk's final battle and the organization's destruction.
+Following his encounter with Nightwing, DePaul wears a version of Kirk's Council-made costume and uses the name Manhunter at times.
+Two years after his meeting with Nightwing, DePaul joins the Power Company.
+DePaul is later murdered by Mark Shaw after Shaw suffers a psychotic episode.